glotzerlab/signac/doc/tutorial.rst

 .. code-block:: bash

-   $ pip install signac
+   $ pip install signac --user

-Alternative installation methods are described :ref:`here <installation>`.
+Please refer to the :ref:`installation page <installation>` for detailed instructions on how to install signac.
 After successful installation we should be able to open a python shell and import the signac package without error:

 .. code-block:: bash